 A market driven by societal trends

 In recent years, the trend has been for a healthier life.
 Social networks are saturated with articles, tips, recipes for healthy eating, sports challenges, detox diets to pursue an ultimate goal: a healthy lifestyle.
 The brands have all jumped on this trend to convey it through their products and marketing campaigns.
-As in other countries of the world, the fitness trend is becoming more and more popular in China and the clothing sportswear are being democratized within the company allowing them to wear them on a daily basis and even to go to work.
+As in other countries of the world, the fitness trend is becoming more and more popular in China and clothing sportswear is being democratized within the company allowing them to wear them on a daily basis and even to go to work.

 Initiatives developed by the government and trends towards a healthier lifestyle, support the growth of the market and make it promising for years to come.